-Nothing is worse than walking into your kitchen in the middle of the night, turning on the light, and seeing a cockroach run for cover.
+Nothing is worse than walking into your kitchen in the middle of the night, turning on the light, and seeing baby cockroaches run for cover.
+However there are many bugs that look like cockroaches.
 Unless, of course, you know a baby cockroach.
 An adult cockroach is terrible enough, but their offspring indicates that you may have a slightly large infestation on your hands.
-Unfortunately, an infestation of any size can prove to be troublesome of course, there are other signs of infestation to look for, too, but please remember to call cockroach control Toronto if you see any cockroaches in your home.
+Unfortunately, an infestation of any size can prove to be troublesome of course, there are other signs of infestation to look for, too.

 Seeing Baby Cockroaches and What it Means